 Step-by-step directions

-6. Add the kidney beans and cook for an additional 30 minutes then add the chopped cilantro.
+- Add beans.
+Add the kidney beans and cook for 30 minutes then add the chopped cilantro.

 Expert tips and recipe FAQs

 Growing up in Texas in the 80’s, one school lunch that always had us buying was Frito Pie.
 Fill a bowl up with those delicious corn chips and pour chili on top.
-Today, I flip it around and fill my bowl up with chili and top with crunchy Fritos.
+Today, I flip it around and fill my bowl up with chili and top with crunchy Fritos, sour cream, cheddar cheese, avocado, cilantro and/or green onions.

 You can also serve your pulled pork chili over a baked potato or some cheesy grits.
 Use less water in the chili and serve it up in buns for a pulled pork sloppy joe.
 You can also use this recipe to make some pulled pork chili fries!

-Bake up some jalapeño cornbread and dunk it in your chili.
+Bake up some jalapeño cornbread or bacon cornbread pancakes and dunk it in your chili.
 However you serve it, your friends and family will love this recipe.

 Yes!
 Chili travels well and can be made ahead of time.
 In fact, the longer it sits, the better it tastes and the more flavor it has.
 So you can absolutely make this a day or two before serving it up.
 Just refrigerate it and reheat it when you are ready to serve.